Camp Zama welcomes US, Japanese guests for ‘Trunk-or-Treat,’ ‘Haunted Hangar’ Halloween events

 |0

-This work, Camp Zama welcomes US, Japanese guests for ‘Trunk-or-Treat,’ ‘Haunted Hangar’ Halloween events [Image 3 of 3], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Zama welcomes US, Japanese guests for ‘Trunk-or-Treat,’ ‘Haunted Hangar’ Halloween events, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Camp Zama welcomes US, Japanese guests for ‘Trunk-or-Treat,’ ‘Haunted Hangar’ Halloween events